YadavYashvant/GeologistAPI/README.md

 # GeologistAPI
-Building an API in Ktor.
+Building an API service in Ktor.